Want to remove arrest records from the internet? Call 844-461-3632 or learn more about arrest records removal in our guide below.

 Most people search sites do not disclose the legal outcome of any particular arrest or criminal charges.
 In these cases, it is up to the person viewing your criminal records to determine your guilt or innocence.

 Most feel that even after serving time, these sites can still severely impact your well-being.
 Others believe these sites are doing the community a favor.

 We will let you form your own opinion.
-But we can all likely agree that charging to remove your records is unethical, at best.
-In fact, many people search sites or data brokerages are forbidden from charging a fee for a removal request.
-These sites typically have some sort of opt out form or other opt out process that you must follow in order to remove court records from the internet.
+But we can all likely agree that charging a filing fee to remove arrest records online is unethical, at best.
+In fact, many people search sites or data brokerages are forbidden from charging a filing fee for a removal request.
+These sites typically have some sort of opt-out form or other opt-out process that you must follow in order to remove court records from the internet.